Tangent Lie algebra of derived Artin stacks: Tangent Lie algebra

 In this subsection, we will focus on the following statement. \begin{prop} Let $X$ be a derived Artin stack.
 The $\tgtlie_X$-module $\lierep_X(\T_X[-1])$ is equivalent to the adjoint representation of $\tgtlie_X$. \end{prop}

 The above proposition, coupled with \autoref{derivedcat-atiyah}, implies that the bracket of $\tgtlie_X$ is as expected given by the Atiyah class of the tangent complex.
-To prove it, we will need a few constructions. \excludecomment{oldschoolmerdique} \includecomment{newschoolcool} \includecomment{oldschoolgood} \excludecomment{newschoolbad} \begin{lem} Let $A \in \MCcdga_k$ and $L \in \MCdgLie_A$.
-To any $A$-dg-Lie algebra $L'$ with a morphism $\alpha \colon L \to L'$ we associate the underlying representation $\psi^A_L(L')$ of $L$ -- ie the $A$-dg-module $L'$ with the action of $L$ through the morphism $\alpha$. \begin{oldschoolmerdique} The functor $\psi_L^A$ is a right Quillen functor
+To prove it, we will need a few constructions. \begin{lem} Let $A \in \MCcdga_k$ and $L \in \MCdgLie_A$.
+To any $A$-dg-Lie algebra $L'$ with a morphism $\alpha \colon L \to L'$ we associate the underlying representation $\psi^A_L(L')$ of $L$ -- ie the $A$-dg-module $L'$ with the action of $L$ through the morphism $\alpha$.
+The functor $\psi_L^A$ preserves quasi-isomorphisms.

-\end{oldschoolmerdique} \begin{newschoolcool} The functor $\psi_L^A$ preserves quasi-isomorphisms.
 It induces a functor between the localised $(\infty,1)$-categories, which admits a left adjoint $\phi_L^A$: